DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 1-11, 13 and 14 are rejected under 35 U.S.C.
+(Previous rejection, withdrawn as to claim 5, maintained and modified as necessitated by amendment at to claims 1-4, 6-11, 13-14) Claims 1-4, 6-11, 13-14 are rejected under 35 U.S.C.
 112(b) or 35 U.S.C.
 112 (pre-AIA ), second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or for applications subject to pre-AIA 35 U.S.C.
 112, the applicant), regards as the invention.

-On claim 1 the recitations of “the antigenic polypeptide has an amino acid sequence derived from the RMB region of the S protein” on lines 7 and 8; and “wherein the sequence of the core fragment is selected from one or more of SEQ ID NO: 1-12” on lines 20 and 21, are not clear because they do not define the scope of the claim in relation to the sequences.
-Specifically, it is not clear if Applicant intended to recite “comprising”, “consisting essentially of” or “consisting of” to define the scope of a claim in relation to the sequences.
-See MPEP 2111.03.
-Further, it is unclear what the term “derived” means because the Specification does not provide a standard for ascertaining the requisite degree, and one of ordinary skill in the art would not be reasonably apprised of the scope of the invention.
+On claim 1 the recitation of “the antigenic polypeptide has an amino acid sequence derived from the Receptor-Binding Domain (RMB) region of the S protein” on lines 7 and 8 is unclear because it is not indicated what the term “derived” means or how it is to be understood.
+The Specification does not provide a standard for ascertaining the requisite degree, and one of ordinary skill in the art would not be reasonably apprised of the scope of the invention.
 Therefore, the claim is indefinite.
 The dependent claims do not add additional clarity and, therefore, are also indefinite.
-For purposes of compact prosecution and applying prior art, claim 1 was interpreted herein as reciting the open-ended language of comprising an amino acid sequence of the RMB region of the S protein on lines 7 and 8, and wherein the sequence of the core fragment comprises SEQ ID NO: 12 (elected species).
+For purposes of compact prosecution and applying prior art, claim 1 was interpreted herein as reciting the open-ended language of comprising an amino acid sequence of the RMB region of the S protein on lines 7 and 8.

 Claim Rejections - 35 USC § 103